Discord Audio & Video End-to-End Encryption (DAVE) Protocol#

 An authenticated verifying user can confirm that the other user’s key is persistent by sending a POST request to the /voice/<user-id>/match-public_key endpoint in Discord API.
 The request must include the public key, key version, and user ID.
 The API returns whether the provided key and key version match the provided user.

-The verified peristent public key is locally stored by the verifying user.
+The verified persistent public key is locally stored by the verifying user.
 The stored data includes the verified public key, the verified user ID, and other associated metadata (e.g. key version).

 When in a call, a user can see if the key presented by another user matches the one the previously verified.